okpy/ok/documentation/api.md

 #### Permissions
 The access_token's user must have permission to view the backup.
-They must have at least staff level access to the assignment.
+They must have at least staff level access to the assignment or be the same user as the user whose backups are requested.

 #### HTTP Request
 `GET https://okpy.org/api/v3/assignment/<assignment_name:endpoint>/export/<string:email>`